Safety-relevant occurrences must be reported to the FOCA within 72 hours.

 A list of reportable occurrences is contained in Implementing Regulation (EU) 2015/1018.
 Voluntary reports may also be submitted to the FOCA.

 Both mandatory and voluntary reports must be submitted via an ECCAIRS interface (special installation required) or on the EU’s Aviation Safety Reporting portal.
 This portal is in English but entries may be also submitted in German, French or Italian.
 The system automatically relays the reports to the FOCA.
 No other public authority or organisation has access to the reports.
+The FOCA has produced a guide for general aviation (GA) on how to use the reporting portal.

 Anyone reporting an occurrence via this channel will receive a confirmatory email and a copy of their report (where an email address is provided).
 The report is recorded and analysed by the FOCA.
 Measures are then defined on the basis of any safety risks identified.
 Furthermore, any lessons learned from the report are published on the FOCA website and by the «Stay Safe» campaign.